Umami Ingredient, Premium Quality

 [Hae Marlin] Premium Dried Red Shrimp (2 Varieties)

-If you want to add deep flavor to Korean soups or stews, consider adding it to your Korean pantry arsenal!
+If you want to add deep flavor to Korean soups or stews, consider stocking premium dried red shrimp in your Korean pantry!

 - Premium Red Shrimp caught from the pristine waters of Korea's Hansan Island & Gunsan Coastline

 - Natural flavors are locked into the shrimp - deep, umami flavor

 - Use it to make deep-tasting stock broth or doenjang jjigae

 - Or throw it in a stir-fry to make a simple but delicious banchan.

 - Available in 2 varieties - Whole & Cleaned